Peptide Name

 Semaglutide: Longest clinical track record, CV outcomes data (SELECT trial)

 These compounds are not interchangeable.
-Reconstitution math, dose ranges, and concentration targets differ significantly.
+Reconstitution math, dose ranges, approval status, and evidence maturity differ for each one.

 See the tirzepatide protocol and semaglutide protocol for compound-specific guides.